Mercedes C-Class Electric U.S. release in early 2027 following April 21 world debut: Report

 Seating and Space

-The C-Class EV, designed around the MB.EA-M platform, should offer a flat-floor rear cabin with more footwell space than the combustion C-Class.
+The C-Class EV, built on the MB.EA-M platform, should offer a flat-floor rear cabin with more footwell space than the combustion C-Class.
 Focusing on sustainability, Mercedes-Benz should use recycled and renewable materials for the seat fabrics, door trims, and carpeting.

 Over-the-air technology

 The all-electric C-Class is expected with many new and improved features over its life, with updates pushed over the air.
-Moreover, customers will likely be able to enable features with permanent/time-limited activations or subscriptions anytime during ownership, days, months, and even years after the car leaves the factory and reaches them.
+Moreover, customers will likely be able to enable features with permanent/time-limited activations or subscriptions any time during ownership.

 Active Ambient Lighting